dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Canister creation

-The IC chooses an appropriate canister id (referred to as `CanisterId`) and subnet id (referred to as `SubnetId`, `SubnetId ∈ Subnets`, where `Subnets` is the under-specified set of subnet ids on the IC) and instantiates a new (empty) canister identified by `CanisterId` on the subnet identified by `SubnetId`.
+The IC chooses an appropriate canister id (referred to as `CanisterId`) and subnet id (referred to as `SubnetId`, `SubnetId ∈ Subnets`, where `Subnets` is the under-specified set of subnet ids on the IC) and instantiates a new (empty) canister identified by `CanisterId` on the subnet identified by `SubnetId` with subnet size denoted by `SubnetSize`.
 The *controllers* are set such that the sender of this request is the only controller, unless the `settings` say otherwise.
 All cycles on this call are now the canister's initial cycles.

 This is also when the System Time of the new canister starts ticking.

-The `compute_allocation` and `memory_allocation` settings are ignored in this abstract model of the Internet Computer, as it does not address questions of performance or scheduling.

 Conditions